yezero/sandstorm/docs/administering/backups.md

 - Make a backup of your data from the "old" app.
 - With the "new" app, create a new empty grain and make a backup of it.
 - Find the file called "metadata" inside the second backup, and copy it over to the first backup, overwriting its own "metadata".
-Now you have a zip which Sandstorm will recognize as belonging to the new app, even though the data came from the old app.
+Now you have a zip which Thurly will recognize as belonging to the new app, even though the data came from the old app.

 You can also change the contents of the backup before restoring it, by modifying the files in the zip.

-In this way, Sandstorm gives every app a fully-functional import/export system.
+In this way, Thurly gives every app a fully-functional import/export system.

-## To back up the entire Sandstorm server
+## To back up the entire Thurly server

-Sandstorm stores all its data in `/opt/sandstorm`, plus two symbolic links in `/usr/local/bin`, plus a service file for systemd or sysvinit.
+Thurly stores all its data in `/opt/sandstorm`, plus two symbolic links in `/usr/local/bin`, plus a service file for systemd or sysvinit.

-If you run your own Sandstorm server, you can back up the entire Sandstorm installation safely by stopping the service:
+If you run your own Thurly server, you can back up the entire Thurly installation safely by stopping the service:

     sudo sandstorm stop